gitbucket/gitbucket-news/_posts/2017-01-08-lets-begin-scala-with-gitbucket.md

 ## sbt interactive console

-A following command runs sbt.
+The following command runs sbt:

 ```
 sbt ~jetty:start
 ```

-sbt is a build tool for Scala like Maven + And in Java, Make + library management in C or gems + bundler + rake in Ruby. sbt also has an interactive console.
+sbt is a build tool for Scala like Maven / Ant in Java or make / library management in C or gems + bundler + rake in Ruby. sbt also has an interactive console.
 You can start the interactive console as:

 ```
 sbt
 ```

 Following messages are shown and prompt is available.
-This is sbt console.
+This is the sbt interactive console.

 ```
 Java HotSpot(TM) 64-Bit Server VM warning: ignoring option MaxPermSize=256m; support was removed in 8.0